vivaria/edisonrul.ing/docs/source/cards/h/herculean-power.md

 ### Card Rulings

-●The effect to Special Summon starts a Chain.
+*   The effect to Special Summon starts a Chain.
 If you control a monster when this effect resolves or your opponent controls no monsters when this effect resolves, you won't Special Summon a monster.